Accessibility statement for Forestry England

 - we used an automated website mapping tool to identify all the pages and documents on the website.

-- we grouped the remaining pages according to type, such as all the News pages, Blog pages, Articles, Events etc.
+- we grouped pages according to type, such as all the News pages, Blog pages, Articles, Events etc.

 - we manually assessed a number of pages from each group to determine the level of consistency within the group and the type of content on those pages.